-Exfiltration Constraints In order to achieve her goal, the attacker needs to leak as much content as possible - this being, at best, all encrypted streams and strings.6 Real-world PDF files contain multiple objects (often hundreds) to be exfiltrated.
+Exfiltration Constraints.
+In order for the attacker to achieve their goal, they need to leak as much content as possible - this being, at best, all encrypted streams and strings.6 Real-world PDF files contain multiple objects (often hundreds) to be exfiltrated.
 Fortunately, this is not a practical limitation.
 First, attack variants based on PDF forms (A1, B1) or JavaScript (A3) can reference and exfiltrate all streams and strings in the document at once.
 Second, for hyperlink-based attack variants (A2, B2, B3), the attacker can add multiple OpenActions or define a Next entry for each action and thereby build "exfiltration chains".